4lch4/Docker-Images/README.md

 ### CLI Utility

+- [Git Repository][5]

-In order to use the Doppler CLI you must pass a service token with at least read permissions for the config to be used.
-To make this easier, I've created a small CLI application, the **Doppler And Docker Starter** (`dads`), that will run a docker image that uses Doppler under the hood.
+As mentioned above, in order to use the Doppler CLI you must pass a service token with at least read permissions for the config to be used.
+To make this easier, I've created a small CLI application, **Doppler And Docker Starter** (`dads`), that will run a docker image that uses Doppler under the hood.
 Once it's installed on your machine (instructions need to be added) you can start a container like so:

 ```bash
 #dads <app-name> <img-name> [doppler-token]